lavanda888boy/DesignPatterns/reports/Lab_3.md

 ## Conclusions / Screenshots / Results

 For testing structural design patterns I modified the general main application class.
-Three `User`s are created and added to the `UserComposite` object and the fourth `User` is created using the constructor from the `PremiumuserDecorator` class in order to test later the change in behavior:
+Three `User`s are created and added to the `UserComposite` object and the fourth `User` is created using the constructor from the `PremiumUserDecorator` class in order to test later the change in behavior:

 ```
 public class StructuralPatternsMain {